dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmMergeMWLMatchingKey:

     :ref:`Merge MWL Matching Key <dcmMergeMWLMatchingKey>`",string,"Specifies attribute of received object to lookup MWL Item used to coerce request attributes.
 If absent, request attributes of received objects will not be coerced.
-Enumerated values: AccessionNumber, StudyInstanceUID or ScheduledProcedureStepID.
+Enumerated values: PatientID, AccessionNumber, StudyInstanceUID or ScheduledProcedureStepID.

     (dcmMergeMWLMatchingKey)"
     "